alaamahasneh/Growth-Mindset/README.md

 ## Growth-Mindset
 git practice
+now this a new section using git commands
 In this Website you can learn about  **Growth Mindset** , The most characteristics and qualities .

 ![Growth Mindset](https://www.piperandgold.com/sites/default/files/pg.blogpostheadercassie.5.1.19-01.png)